Not For Broadcast: Plot

-The game is set in an alternate version of the United Kingdom from 1984 to 1991.
-The player is Alex Winston, who works at the nation's largest television broadcaster, Channel One, for the National Nightly News.
-Formerly a janitor, Alex is made broadcast engineer when their predecessor flees the country and Alex is forced to edit the election night broadcast in his place.
+Alex Winston, who works at the nation's largest television network, Channel One is suddenly thrust into the broadcast manager position for the National Nightly News when the former manager, Dave, flees the country and Alex is forced to edit the election night broadcast in his place.

 The story begins with the far-left progressive political party Advance, led by lawyer Julia Salisbury and television personality Peter Clement, winning an unexpected landslide victory.
-Advance implements a number of radical reforms, such as wealth redistribution, right to die policies and nationalisation of several large corporations.
+Advance implements several radical reforms, such as wealth redistribution, right to die policies, and nationalisation of several large corporations.
 As time goes on, Advance becomes increasingly authoritarian in their governance, including limiting the freedom of the press and requesting censorship of anti-government statements.
 The resistance group Disrupt forms to counteract Advance's agenda.

-The World Council, a United Nations-analogue, places harsh sanctions on the country, causing economic troubles, eventually causing Advance to declare war.
-Fed up with the increase in soft news stories and censorship, co-anchor Jeremy Donaldson snaps live on-air and holds the studio hostage at gunpoint.
-Depending on the player's response, Jeremy ends up committing suicide, shot dead by police, or arrested.
+The World Council places harsh sanctions on the country, causing economic troubles, eventually causing Advance to declare war.
+10 weeks later, disillusioned due to being fed up with the increase in soft news stories and censorship, co-anchor Jeremy Donaldson snaps live on-air and holds the studio hostage at gunpoint.
+Depending on the player's response, Jeremy ends up dying by suicide, being shot dead by police, or being arrested.
 Disrupt starts to infrequently hijack Channel One's broadcasts.
-20 weeks later, Advance retaliates against the World Council by detonating nuclear explosives in four major cities on the continent and threatens to detonate more devices if the countries do not unconditionally surrender, causing Advance to win the war and annex Europe.
+Another 10 weeks later, Advance retaliates against the World Council by detonating nuclear explosives in four major cities on the continent and threatens to detonate more devices if the countries do not unconditionally surrender, causing Advance to win the war and annex the continent.